JohanDegraeve/xdripswift/fastlane/testflight.md

 Your build will run on the following conditions:
 - Default behaviour:
-    - Run weekly, every Wednesday at 08:00 UTC to check for changes; if there are changes, it will update your repository and build
+    - Run weekly, every Wednesday at 08:00 UTC to check for changes.
+If there are changes, it will update your repository and build
-    - Run monthly, every first of the month at 06:00 UTC, if there are changes, it will update your repository; regardless of changes, it will build
+    - Run monthly, every first of the month at 06:00 UTC, if there are changes, it will update your repository.
+Regardless of changes, it will build
     - Each time the action runs, it makes a keep-alive commit to the `alive` branch if necessary
 - If you disable any automation (both variables set to `false`), no updates, keep-alive or building happens when Build xDrip4iOS runs
-- If you disabled just scheduled synchronization (`SCHEDULED_SYNC` set to`false`), it will only run once a month, on the first of the month, no update will happen; keep-alive will run
+- If you disabled just scheduled synchronization (`SCHEDULED_SYNC` set to`false`), it will only run once a month, on the first of the month, no update will happen.
+Keep-alive will run
-- If you disabled just scheduled build (`SCHEDULED_BUILD` set to`false`), it will run once weekly, every Wednesday, to check for changes; if there are changes, it will update and build; keep-alive will run
+- If you disabled just scheduled build (`SCHEDULED_BUILD` set to`false`), it will run once weekly, every Wednesday, to check for changes.
+If there are changes, it will update and build.
+Keep-alive will run